-- Eye drops or ointment - applied in your baby's eyes immediately after birth to protect the eyes from infection.
+Applied in your baby's eyes after birth to protect the eyes from infection.

-- Vitamin K injection - Given shortly after birth to improve the baby's blood clotting ability.
-Without Vitamin K, some babies have a tendency to bleed during the first few days of life.
+Given shortly after birth to improve the baby's blood clotting ability.
+Without vitamin K, some babies have a tendency to bleed during the first few days of life.

-- Hearing test - The Rhode Island Hearing Assessment Program (RIHAP) provides hearing screening for each infant born at Kent Hospital.
+The Rhode Island Hearing Assessment Program (RIHAP) provides hearing screening for each infant born at Kent Hospital.
 This is quick, harmless and non-invasive.
 Results are reviewed and interpreted by an audiologist.
-The results are mailed directly to your home.
 In the event that a test is not normal, you may also receive a phone call recommending a reevaluation of your infant's hearing.

-- Hepatitis B vaccination- Recommended by the American Academy of Pediatrics, the baby's first Hepatitis B vaccination is usually given in the nursery.
+Recommended by the American Academy of Pediatrics, the baby's first hepatitis B vaccination is usually given in the hospital.
 This vaccination consists of three separate injections given over a period of months.
 It is important to finish the entire series for complete protection.

 Your baby's primary care physician can provide further information to you.
-But, please do not hesitate to ask our staff or your doctor to explain the reasons for the tests to your satisfaction.
+Please do not hesitate to ask our staff or your doctor to explain the reasons for the tests to your satisfaction.